Pranjal360Agarwal/ApnaBharat-Bus-Booking-Reservation-System/README.md

 ### This repository is open to all members of the GitHub community.
 Any member can contribute to this project!

-# Guidelines
+# Guidelines 🙋‍

     1. No spam pull requests
     2. No changes on the core part of the project

 ---

-# Steps For Contribution
+# Steps For Contribution⚡

 0. Star